ykulah/aws-sa-associate/section#3-EC2.md

   - on-demand: can be paid hourly
   - licensing: that does not support multi-tenancy or cloud deployments (e.g. legacy app licenses)
   - reserved: can be purchased as reserverd to save cost upto 70%
+  - *Tip*: Any question that talks about special licensing req, first option is always dedicated instances.
 -----
  ## Security Groups
  1. Changes take effeect immediately